Tuned mass damper: Dampers in wind turbines

 A standard tuned mass damper for wind turbines consists of an auxiliary mass which is attached to the main structure by means of springs and dashpot elements.
 The natural frequency of the tuned mass damper is basically defined by its spring constant and the damping ratio determined by the dashpot.
 The tuned parameter of the tuned mass damper enables the auxiliary mass to oscillate with a phase shift with respect to the motion of the structure.
 In a typical configuration, an auxiliary mass hung below the nacelle of a wind turbine supported by dampers or friction plates.

 Dampers in buildings and related structures

 When installed in buildings, dampers are typically huge concrete blocks or steel bodies mounted in skyscrapers or other structures, which move in opposition to the resonance frequency oscillations of the structure by means of springs, fluid, or pendulums.

 Sources of vibration and resonance

-Unwanted vibration may be caused by environmental forces acting on a structure, such as wind or earthquake, or by a seemingly innocuous vibration source causing resonance that may be destructive, unpleasant or simply inconvenient.
+Unwanted vibration may be caused by environmental forces acting on a structure, such as wind or earthquake, or by a seemingly innocuous vibration source causing resonance which range from the destructive to the unpleasant to the simply inconvenient.